Canadian fiddle: Down East

-Quebec Fiddle
+Quebec fiddle

-Quebec fiddle is a part of the Old time fiddle canon and is influential in New England and Northwest fiddle styles.
+Quebec fiddle is a part of the old time fiddle canon and is influential in New England and Northwest fiddle styles.

 According to Reiner and Anick, the affinity between Anglo-Celtic and French fiddle music dates to the 1600s.
 Solo style predominated in the rugged frontier land where a small fiddle could be easily managed.
 Thus, cross tunings, drone notes and complex rhythms evolved to fill the gaps left in unaccompanied playing and this resulted in a highly developed style.
-Clogging was often the only available accompaniment, and, much as the aboriginal Métis fiddle style, percussive and rhythmic playing is notably developed in this style.
+Clogging (usually in the form of podorhythmie) was often the only available accompaniment, and much as with the aboriginal Métis fiddle style, percussive and rhythmic playing is notably developed in this style.
 As with the French-speaking Cajun fiddle style, German button accordion created a fad which temporarily influenced the form, as did the eventual introduction of piano in the urban center Montreal.